We love the ketogenic diet, but it isn’t magic.

 Protein and Fat Loss

-One of the most important benefits to dietary protein is the ability to support fat loss.
+One of the most important benefits of dietary protein is the ability to support fat loss.

 This is one of the reasons that it is effective for any type of diet that isn’t ketogenic: it boosts muscle mass, exercise recovery, and the ability to reduce fat.